 b) Improving one’s ability to repair damaged DNA;

-c) Controlling factors that stimulate cell growth, which include common 'insulin resistance' and drinking milk; and
+c) Controlling factors that stimulate cell growth, which include common ‘Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…. resistance’ and drinking milk; and

-d) Diet and lifestyle habits that strengthen immunity – from vitamin D and sunlight exposure to eating berries and upping antioxidants.
+d) Diet and lifestyle habits that strengthen immunity – from What it does: Helps maintain strong and healthy bones by retaining calcium.
+Deficiency Signs: Joint pain or stiffness, backache, tooth decay, muscle cramps, hair loss…. and sunlight exposure to eating berries and upping antioxidants.

 If a person has cancer, or early-stage cancer risk, these prevention factors have to be applied aggressively, not just as advice to ‘eat a well balanced diet’.
 I think the main problem is that conventional medical thinking has a hard time processing multi-factorial ’causes’.
 These don’t lend themselves to simple treatments.
 Conceptually, cancer treatment hasn’t changed.
 Surgical procedures have slightly improved and, while reducing the cancer load on the immune system, don’t actually address the underlying cause.

 Also, many cancers are inoperable.
 Radiation, again, can lessen the cancer cell load, but at a cost.
 Chemotherapeutic drugs, in most cases, have low success rates, and greatly weaken immunity.
-Vitamin C and salvestrols show promise But there have been real strides in nutrition-based anti-cancer strategies that both kill cancer cells and boost immunity, rather than weaken it.
+What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against… and salvestrols show promise But there have been real strides in nutrition-based anti-cancer strategies that both kill cancer cells and boost immunity, rather than weaken it.
 Two that are most promising are intravenous and/or megadose vitamin C and salvestrols, both of which I discuss in the new edition of my book Say No to Cancer.
 Vitamin C you are more than likely familiar with, although perhaps not for its anti-cancer properties.
 But salvestrols are not as well known.
 These are a group of naturally-occurring plant compounds present in certain fruits and vegetables, discovered in 1998 as a result of the combined research of Professor Dan Burke, a pharmacologist, and Professor Gerry Potter, Professor of Medicinal Chemistry and Director of the Cancer Drug Discovery Group at Leicester’s De Montfort University.

 Salvestrols contain substances which can be changed by an enzyme, present in both pre-cancerous and cancerous cells, to produce a toxic chemical which brings about ‘cell death’ (apoptosis) and therefore destroys the cancer cells.
 Salvestrols are also highly selective and only active in cancer cells, so are non-toxic to other cells.
 You can read more in my Special Report: Salvestrols – a major breakthrough in cancer prevention.
 Or as above, in the new Say No to Cancer book.
 The great news about nutrition-based strategies, both for treatment and prevention, is that they can be done alongside conventional approaches, improving the odds substantially.
 In the last decade there has been so much positive research showing how to make yourself cancer-proof that I’ve completely rewritten Say No to Cancer, which is now more than double the size, and am doing a nationwide tour, both in the UK and Ireland, to help you learn the simple tricks to boosting your body’s own defenses against cancer, and also infections, and how to stack all the odds in your favour to never get cancer.
 Click here to find out more about the tour.